boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 configs, logs and caches which can cause unexpected behaviour.

-### Major web service changes and end of life
+### Major web service changes and end-of-life
 When a **Major** web service update is released, this also causes an update of the SIRIUS client to a new **Minor** version (`x.y+1.0`).
 The previous version (`x.y.z`) will become a legacy version that will only be fully functional for a limited amount of time (usually at least 3 Month).
 In the past, sometimes even longer due to user requests to keep them alive a bit longer.
 However, unless we just have a **Minor** version change for the SIRIUS client, upgrading is not different from other **Minor** version changes.
-Just keep in mind that previous version might reach its end of life.
+Just keep in mind that previous version might reach its end-of-life.